REPORT – Restore USB Access on a Windows 10 VM – v1.1.0

 0.0 Executive Summary

 This report explains the steps taken to fix USB detection issues and improve USB passthrough for a Windows 10 virtual machine (VM).
-The goal was to ensure external USB devices worked reliably and to reduce the risk of data corruption caused by unstable connections or conflicts on the host system.
+The goal was to ensure that external USB devices worked reliably and to reduce the risk of data corruption caused by unstable connections or conflicts on the host system.

 1.0 Restoring USB Access and Volume Integrity